CumulusNetworks/docs/content/cumulus-linux-515/System-Configuration/System-Power-and-Switch-Reboot.md

 - **power-cycle** lets you power cycle the switch to recover from certain conditions, such as a thermal ASIC shutdown due to high temperatures.
 - **cold** restarts the system and resets all the hardware devices on the switch (including the switching ASIC).
 This is the default restart mode on the switch.
 - **fast** restarts the system more efficiently with minimal impact to traffic by reloading the kernel and software stack without a hard reset of the hardware.
 During a fast restart, the system decouples from the network to the extent possible using existing protocol extensions before recovering to the operational mode of the system.
 The switch restarts the kernel and software stack without touching the forwarding entries or the switching ASIC; therefore, the data plane is not affected as the software stack restarts.
 Traffic outage is much lower in this mode as there is a momentary interruption after reboot, while the system reinitializes.
 - **warm** restarts the switch with no interruption to traffic for existing route entries and without a hardware reset of the switch ASIC.
 While this process does not affect the data plane, the control plane is absent during restart and is unable to process routing updates.
-Warm reboot requires configuring the switch resource mode to reduce the available {{<link title="Forwarding Table Size and Profiles" text="forwarding table entries">}} on the switch by half to accommodate traffic forwarding during a reboot.
+Warm reboot requires configuring the switch {{<link url="#resource-allocation" text="resource mode">}} to `half` to reduce the available {{<link title="Forwarding Table Size and Profiles" text="forwarding table entries">}} on the switch by half to accommodate traffic forwarding during a reboot.

   When you restart the switch in warm reboot mode, BGP only performs a graceful restart if the BGP graceful restart option is set to `full`.
 To set BGP graceful restart to full, run the `nv set router bgp graceful-restart mode full` command, then apply the configuration with `nv config apply`.
 For more information about BGP graceful restart, refer to {{<link url="Optional-BGP-Configuration/#graceful-bgp-restart" text="Optional BGP Configuration">}}.